devcontainers/features/src/dotnet/README.md

 | aspNetCoreRuntimeVersions | Enter additional ASP.NET Core runtime versions, separated by commas.
 Use 'latest' for the latest version, 'lts' for the latest LTS version, 'X.Y' or 'X.Y.Z' for a specific version. | string | - |
 | workloads | Enter additional .NET SDK workloads, separated by commas.
 Use 'dotnet workload search' to learn what workloads are available to install. | string | - |

-The dotnet '10.0' option currently points to the '10.0-preview' version of dotnet.
-The dotnet '10.0' stable version is expected to be released by end of 2025.
-The preview version is still under development and is generally not supported for production use.

 ## Customizations